Prerequisites and preferences

 Use dual archive logs at your local site.
 If a Db2 forward recovery becomes necessary at the local site that requires the use of the archive log, dual archive logging provides backup if the primary log fails.

 If you plan to use archive logs for disaster recovery, create both primary and secondary offsite copies of the archive logs.
 Although dual logging does allow you to send the local backup copy offsite, if that copy were needed at the local site, the required data would be unavailable and the Db2 subsystem would hang.
 See for more information about the use of offsite archive logs in disaster recovery.

 To help you decide how frequently to run PACLOG against the local site archive logs, you can use the ALMEX01 sample job in the .SAMP data set.
 This example shows how to run PACLOG in simulation mode to determine the effect of processing multiple logs during processing.
 You can also find this example in Determining archive log size reduction.

 If you are making offsite copies of archive log data sets as part of your disaster recovery contingency planning, run PACLOG as soon as practical after archiving the active log.
 For example, run PACLOG after the Db2 -ARCHIVE LOG command that forces the active log to be archived and prior to backing up the OS/390 and tape management catalogs.
 If practical, use the Db2 archive completion message to start PACLOG.

 Use the LIMIT option when you begin using PACLOG; otherwise, PACLOG attempts to process all cataloged archive log data sets.
 Use LIMIT until all existing original log data sets have been processed.
 For more information, see Deciding which logs to process.

 Catalog all original archive log data sets.
-PACLOG does not process uncataloged log data sets.
+PACLOG does not process uncatalogued log data sets.

 When you archive the active log, archive it to disk.

-If you have any questions about how the products work together, contact your BMC Software technical support analyst for NGT Recover.
+If you have any questions about how the products work together, contact your BMC Software technical support analyst for BMC AMI Recover.